-The materials listed in the table beside are air, water and a different elements from carbon (Z=6) through to lead (Z=82) and their linear attenuation coefficients are given for three gamma ray energies.
+The materials listed in the table beside are air, water, and different elements from carbon (Z=6) to lead (Z=82).
+Their linear attenuation coefficients are given for three gamma-ray energies.
 There are two main features of the linear attenuation coefficient:

 - The linear attenuation coefficient increases as the atomic number of the absorber increases.

 - The linear attenuation coefficient for all materials decreases with the energy of the gamma rays.

 - The half-value layer decreases as the atomic number of the absorber increases.
 For example, 35 m of air is needed to reduce the intensity of a 100 keV gamma-ray beam by a factor of two, whereas just 0.12 mm of lead can do the same thing.

 - The half-value layer for all materials increases with the energy of the gamma rays.
 For example, from 0.26 cm for iron at 100 keV to about 1.06 cm at 500 keV.

 When characterizing an absorbing material, we can sometimes use the mass attenuation coefficient.
 The mass attenuation coefficient is defined as the ratio of the linear attenuation coefficient and absorber density (μ/ρ).
 The following equation can then describe the attenuation of gamma radiation: